dominickp/PHP-JDF-Library/README.md

  // or
  $JDF->save('YourChosenFileName');
  ```
- a. save() saves the JDF as a .jdf file in the output directory specified in parameters.php
+ a. save() saves the JDF as a .jdf file in the output directory specified in parameters.php.

+  - This method uses file_put_contents() which will overwrite a file with an existing name.

  b. getXML() gets the JDF as a string which you can optionally display.